paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-012-federal-regulation-and-development-of-power.md

 ### Statutory Notes

 #### References in Text
 The Federal Power Act, referred to in text, is act June 10, 1920, ch.
 285, 41 Stat.
-1063, as amended.
+1063.
 Part I of the Act is classified generally to this subchapter (§ 791a et seq.).
 For complete classification of this Act to the Code, see [section 791a of this title](./chapter-012-federal-regulation-and-development-of-power.md#section-791a) and Tables.

 #### Codification
 Section was enacted as part of the Energy Policy Act of 1992, and not as part of the Federal Power Act which generally comprises this chapter.